 Remember: Alcohol withdrawal is scary, but not nearly as scary as spending the rest of your life addicted.

 Withdrawal is the body's physical response when an addict stops drinking.
 Over a period of time, your body becomes dependent on alcohol.
 It gets so used to having alcohol in its system that it no longer knows how to function without it.

 When you quit drinking, your body rebels.
 Your brain has to relearn how to work sober.
 When this happens, you may experience alcohol withdrawal signs and symptoms.
 This entire process is known as Alcohol Withdrawal Syndrome (AWS).

 If you want to quit drinking, know that it's okay to be scared.
 Alcohol withdrawal symptoms aren't pleasant or easy to go through; however, with every moment, you will be closer to the healthier, happier life you crave.

-It’s important to learn about the alcohol withdrawal signs.
+It's important to learn about the alcohol withdrawal signs, which can range from mild to extreme.
 Even though you may not experience all of them, knowing exactly what to expect gives you control of your recovery.